BRIEF PROFILE OF ELLIS OWUSU-DABO

 PI, Africa Health Collaborative.

-Ellis Owusu-Dabo is a Public Health Physician, Consultant Research Scientist and Pro Vice-Chancellor of the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi.
-As a Professor of Epidemiology and Global Health, his area of expertise is in Medical Epidemiology and applied public health technologies.
+Professor Ellis Owusu-Dabo is a Professor of Epidemiology and Global Health, Consultant Public Health Physician, Researcher, and former Pro Vice-Chancellor of the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi.

 We will establish a network that is anchored in Africa and builds on existing networks to ensure local knowledge and expertise are prioritized to create exponential impact.